 \section{Abstract}

-We give some new equivalences of $NIP$ for formulas and some new proofs of known results using \cite{Talagrand} and \cite{HOR}.
-We emphasize that Keisler measures are more complicated than types (even in $NIP$ context), in an analytic sense.
-Among other things, we show that, for a first order theory $T$ and formula $\phi(x,y)$, the following are equivalent:
+We give several new equivalences of $NIP$ for formulas and new proofs of known results using \cite{Talagrand} and \cite{HOR}.
+We emphasize that Keisler measures are more complicated than types (even in the $NIP$ context), in an analytic sense.
+Among other things, we show that for a first order theory $T$ and a formula $\phi(x,y)$, the following are equivalent: